Requests for AEM Community Presentations are now open!

-Community Presentations will be available at public computing centers, through mobile computer labs at community sites, and via presenter led lectures at organizations throughout the city.
+Community Presentations will be available at public computing centers, through mobile computer labs at community sites, and via presenter led lectures at organizations.

 Community presentations use storytelling to engage and inform audiences about the stigma people living with HIV/AIDS face every day, the challenges around access to knowledge, and why it is essential to know your status and obtain treatment as soon as possible.
 We aim to break down the barriers that deter people from receiving reliable HIV information, getting tested and accessing treatment (preventive or post-infection).
 Additionally, we will explore some of the disparities that exist in HIV rates in the city in terms of race, gender, and socioeconomic status.

-- Your clients, residents, participants and/or community members may be unaware of their HIV status, and you want to provide them with accurate information about HIV.
+- Your clients, residents, participants and/or community members may be unaware of their HIV status, and in need of accurate information about HIV from your agency.

-- Your staff can use the information provided in the presentation to link clients to supportive agencies and good resources.
+- Your staff can use the information provided in the presentation to link clients to supportive agencies and trustworthy resources.

 Participants will be able to: